 Cardstock is a must-have for your supplies collection.
 It’s easy to use and should be a constant supply you’ll be using.

 For cardstock, there’s those which come with “white cores”.
 When you do paper tearing, the torn line that appears is white and therefore more obvious.
 Others come in same-colored cores, meaning even when you tear them, the torn line is the same color as the cardstock.

 A cardstock can form the background paper or be used to highlight your photos for matting purpose.
 So yes, cardstock is an important element on your scrapbook layout.
 Do choose colors and textures that match your photos well.

 2. Patterned Paper

-Patterned paper comes in a huge range of designs, paper weight, colorfast, finish, texture, single or doubled-sided.
+Patterned paper comes in a huge range of designs, paper weight, colorfast, finish, texture, single or double-sided.

 They can form the functional foundation of your page or become a decorative element on your layout.

-Think of your colour theme and that’ll give you a better idea of what colors or patterns to pick out.
+Think of your color theme and that’ll give you a better idea of what colors or patterns to pick out.